Fee remissions and reductions for qualification courses

 Please note: all learners who receive full fee remission or a reduced rate must provide their National Insurance (NI) number as this is required for validation purposes and by the ESFA as part of their funding rules/regulations.
 For low wage, evidence of annual gross wage must be seen at each enrolment.

 Discretionary Learner Support Fund (DLSF) and Loans Bursary Fund

 The DLSF and Loans Bursary Funds are available to support learners who are undergoing financial hardship, which may prevent them from accessing and participating in learning.
-Policies for courses in 2020-21 and from September 2021 to 31 July 2022 are available from the Useful Links section.
+You can apply for help with course/exam fees, travel, equipment or childcare costs.
+More information available in the policy (see useful links).